nano-devs/Musicfy-Bot/README.md

 you can contact us via discord dm or email or join the support server and let's discuss about it :>

 We are really appreciate any suggestions/feedbacks from users! <3

-#### ⚠ We will not provide any support whatsoever in selfhosting or building the bot by yourself

 ## Tools Musicfy Uses
 - [JDA by DV8FromTheWorld](https://github.com/DV8FromTheWorld/JDA)